Adaptive ratchets and the evolution of molecular complexity: Evolutionary dynamics

-Third, the mutation target sequence changes at a rate $\rho = \kappa \mu$ per unit of length (Fig.~1D).
-This rate is assumed to be comparable to the point mutation rate $\mu$ and to be generated by external factors independent of the recognition function.
+Third, the recognition target sequence changes at a rate $\rho = \kappa \mu$ per unit of length (Fig.~\ref{fig:fig2}D).
+This rate is assumed to be comparable to the point mutation rate $\mu$ and to be generated by external factors independent of the recognition function similar to compression and extension mutations.
 The selective effects of target changes take the form of a fitness seascape, generating an explicitly time-dependent fitness of a given recognition site sequence~\cite{mustonen2010fitness}.
 On the recognition-fitness map $F_r(\gamma, \ell)$ and in the low mutation regime, target changes act as additional effective mutations that change the free energy $\Delta G$ and the recognition $R$ with respect to the moving target.
-Experiments have shown that mutations in the DNA binding domain of LacI in \textit{E. coli} can be reduced to a change in binding energy, similar to mutations in the DNA itself~\cite{chure2019predictive}.
+Examples for recognition target sequence mutations are mutations in DNA binding domains of transcription factors.
+Experiments have shown that the effects of mutations in the DNA binding domain of LacI in \textit{E. coli} can be reduced to a change in binding energy, similar to mutations in the DNA itself~\cite{chure2019predictive}.
 Importantly, the selective effects of target mutations are again given by the fitness landscape $F(\gamma, \ell)$ but their rates are not: beneficial and deleterious changes occur at neutral rates $\rho_+ (\gamma, \ell) = \rho \ell \gamma \gamma_0 / (1 - \gamma_0)$ and $\rho_- (\gamma, \ell) = \rho \ell (1 - \gamma)$, respectively, generating a net degradation of recognition and driving the adaptive evolution of recognition sites.